 Protecting your financial health should be your top priority, so consider your purchases carefully when using a debit or credit card.
 Since your debit card is a direct line to your cash, it can make sense to review the security policies offered by the company you bank with.

-With a SoFi Money account you can benefit from active fraud monitoring so you can keep tabs on any suspicious activity in your account.
-Plus, in the event your card has been lost or stolen, you can easily freeze the account in seconds from the SoFi Money app.
+With a SoFi Checking and Savings account you can benefit from active fraud monitoring so you can keep tabs on any suspicious activity in your account.
+Plus, in the event your card has been lost or stolen, you can easily freeze the account in seconds from the SoFi Checking and Savings app.

 Financial Tips & Strategies: The tips provided on this website are of a general nature and do not take into account your specific objectives, financial situation, and needs.
 You should always consider their appropriateness given your own circumstances.